nerfstudio-project/nerfstudio/docs/tutorials/quickstart.md

 # Visualizing training runs

+If you using a fast NeRF variant (ie. Instant-NGP), we reccomend using our viewer.
+See our [viewer docs](../tutorials/viewer/viewer_quickstart.md) for more details.
+The viewer will allow interactive visualization of training in realtime.

-If you run everything with the default configuration, by default, we use [TensorBoard](https://www.tensorflow.org/tensorboard) to log all training curves, test images, and other stats.
+Additionally, if you run everything with the default configuration, by default, we use [TensorBoard](https://www.tensorflow.org/tensorboard) to log all training curves, test images, and other stats.
 Once the job is launched, you will be able to track training by launching the tensorboard in `outputs/blender_lego/vanilla_nerf/<timestamp>/<events.tfevents>`.

 ```bash
 tensorboard --logdir outputs